Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Simulation Details

-While \kpop\ achieves good balance and low bias estimates in our application, we employ a simulation setting to more fully investigate performance on both bias and variability.
-To construct a realistic simulation, we employ the same setting above, but draw samples from the (unweighted) CCES using a model-based probability partially learned from the data, and again focusing on a modeled outcome variable (vote choice).
+In Section \ref{subsec:sim_intro} we briefly described our simulation study.
+While \textit{kpop} achieves good balance and low bias estimates in our application, we employ a simulation setting to more fully investigate performance on both bias and variability.
+To construct a realistic simulation, we employ the same setting above, but specify the selection and outcome models to have direct control over the mechanism of bias.